Biden: ‘My plan is to run for reelection’ in 2024

 He later pushed back against a reporter’s suggestion that his 2024 plans were definite.

-“I said that is my expectation,” Biden said.
+“I said, ‘That is my expectation,’” Biden said.
 “I’m a great respecter of fate.
 I’ve never been able to plan four-and-a-half, three-and-a-half years ahead for certain.”

-Traditionally, there is no mystery as to whether a first-term president will run for reelection.
+Traditionally, there is no question as to whether a first-term president will run for reelection.
+Former President Donald Trump, for example, announced his plans to seek reelection on his first day in office.
 But questions about Biden’s 2024 intentions have swirled since even before his November victory — because of his age.
 At 78, Biden is the oldest person to assume the presidency.

+In office only two months, his 2024 plans have a direct effect on his political strength.
 If viewed as a one-term president, Biden’s would effectively be a lame-duck president with diminished sway at home and abroad as he pursues an aggressive agenda.

-Given a high-profile opportunity to declare his intentions Thursday, he sought to create the impression he was not a lame duck, but he avoided making any definite promises.
+Given a high-profile opportunity to clarify his status Thursday, he sought to create the impression he was not a lame duck, but he avoided making any definite promises.

-Should he run again, he said he “would fully expect” to choose Vice President Kamala Harris to be his running mate again.
+Should he run again, Biden said he “would fully expect” to choose Vice President Kamala Harris to be his running mate again.
 “She’s doing a great job.
 She’s a great partner,” he said.

-Biden seemed exasperated when asked if he expected former President Donald Trump to run on the Republican side in four years.
+Biden seemed exasperated when asked if he expected Trump to run on the Republican side in four years.

 “I don’t even think about it.
 I have no idea,” Biden said, suggesting that Trump may not even be part of the Republican Party.